 The US Geological Survey reports that capacity expansion projects are underway in Brazil, Kazakhstan, Mexico, Russia and South Africa.
 But the agency notes that none of these projects are expected to be completed until after 2024.

-Those interested in the phosphate-mining sector will want to keep an eye on phosphate production and mining companies in the sector.
-Below are 2019’s top phosphate countries by production.
+Those interested in the phosphate-mining sector will want to keep an eye on phosphate production and mining companies in the space.
+Below are 2021’s top phosphate countries by production.

-China’s phosphate-mining production decreased in 2019 to 110 million MT from 140 million MT in 2018, but it is still first on the list of top phosphate production by country.
+China’s phosphate production decreased in 2021 to 85 million metric tons (MT), down from 88 million MT in 2020, but it is still first on the list of top phosphate-producing countries.
 The drop in Chinese output is likely a result of the nation’s environmental crackdown on the mining industry in addition to the impact of the COVID-19 pandemic.

-Despite producing significantly less than China in 2018, Morocco and Western Sahara have the largest phosphate reserves.
-With 50 billion MT stockpiled, the region’s phosphate reserves account for over 70 percent of the global number.
-Together they produced 36 million MT of phosphate in 2019.
+Despite producing significantly less phosphate than China in 2021, Morocco has the largest phosphate reserves.
+With 50 billion MT stockpiled, the country accounts for over 70 percent of total global phosphate reserves.

 3. United States

-In 2019, US phosphate mining decreased, dropping by 2.8 million MT from the previous year.
+In 2021, US phosphate mining fell by 1.5 million MT from the previous year.
 The top phosphate-producing states, Florida and North Carolina, accounted for over 75 percent of domestic output.
-The other 25 percent of US production came from Southeast Idaho and Utah.
+The other 25 percent of US production came from Idaho and Utah.

-The majority of the phosphate rock mined in the US is used for manufacturing phosphoric acid and superphosphoric acid.
-These types of wet-process phosphate products are used for things such as animal feed supplements.
+Most phosphate rock mined in the US is used for manufacturing phosphoric acid and superphosphoric acid.
+These types of wet-process phosphate products are used for items such as animal feed supplements.
 About half of this type of phosphate is exported in the form of merchant-grade phosphoric acid, granular diammonium and monoammonium phosphate fertilizer.